Roninouo/SecureSys-Auditor/INSTRUCTIONS.md

 SecureSys Auditor bridges the gap between **technical security assessments** and **business-oriented decision making** by offering both technical insights for administrators and executive-level reports for management.
 The system is designed with security-by-design principles, scalability, and auditability in mind, making it suitable for small-to-medium enterprises and internal IT governance teams.

+### IMPORTANT TI CONSIDER

+ALWAYS ACTIVATE THE VENV:  `SecureSys-venv\Scripts\activate` if you are goign to interact with the bash or run the code.

 ---

 ## Project Objectives